-There are 3 levels at The Brattle Group Research Analyst -> Associate -> Principal.
+There are 3 levels at the firm: Research Analyst -> Associate -> Principal.
 Easy.

 Brattle group has a variety of opportunities for Research Analysts and Associates over the summer.

-It probably doesn’t surprise you to find out that a lot of The Brattle Group’s alum go on to complete their PhDs in various fields.
+It probably doesn’t surprise you to find out that a lot of alum go on to complete their PhDs in various fields.
 But that’s not all.
 Others go on to enjoy illustrious careers as analysts at Fortune 100 companies and beyond.
-Compared to MBB, your exit opportunities won’t be as broad as they could be, but by doing a good job at Brattle Group, you can open yourself up to more than a few good options.
+Compared to MBB, your exit opportunities won’t be as broad as they could be, but by doing a good job here, you can open yourself up to more than a few good options.